kndang/Cybersecurity-Portfolio/README.md

 ## Hi, I'm Kelly Dang 👋
 <a href="https://www.linkedin.com/in/kelly-n-dang"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a> [![Outlook](https://img.shields.io/badge/-Outlook-0078D4?&style=for-the-badge&logo=microsoft-outlook&logoColor=white)](mailto:kelly-dang@outlook.com)

-🌐 I am an aspiring IT professional with a Bachelor’s degree in Cyber Security.
-I have gained practical experience working with tools such as Kali Linux, Wireshark, Splunk, Azure, and AWS to develop and implement effective cybersecurity solutions.Through hands-on projects involving threat detection systems, penetration testing, and cloud security, I’ve sharpened my skills in identifying vulnerabilities, managing risks, and crafting strong defense strategies.
+🌐 I am an aspiring IT professional with a Bachelor’s degree in Cybersecurity and practical experience across different areas in the field.
+I’ve worked on penetration testing with Kali Linux, analyzed network traffic using Wireshark, monitored logs and detected threats in Splunk, and have worked with cloud security tools in both AWS and Azure environments.

+💡 I enjoy solving complex technical challenges and have developed a variety of projects that reflect my passion for both cybersecurity and programming.
+These include a Python keylogger, a network sniffer, and a First-Fit memory allocator, all of which deepened my understanding of low-level systems and security concepts.
+I’ve also built applications like a Python MySQL database connector, a First-Come-First-Served scheduler, and even games like an Android Farkle game and a Java Hangman game—projects that sharpened my logic, creativity, and problem-solving skills.

-💡 I thrive on solving complex problems and have experience developing fully functional programs, including an Android game and a memory allocator proram.
-I also have a solid foundation in cybersecurity, including cryptography, SQL injection, and IP networking.
+🛡️ Alongside my coding experience, I have a strong understanding of cybersecurity topics such as cryptography, SQL injection, and IP networking.

 💻 I have expertise in programming languages such as Python, Java, R, C, and C++, as well as web development like HTML, CSS, and JavaScript.